 No, but it is strongly encouraged.
-This ceremony begins Commencement weekend in a beautiful setting and prepares the graduating class for Commencement exercises the next day.
+This ceremony begins Commencement Weekend in a beautiful setting and prepares the graduating class for the Commencement ceremony the next day.
 The Cap and Gown portion of the ceremony provides the unique opportunity for you to honor someone who has been important to you as you’ve completed your college degree.
 This person, your “capper,” will sit beside you and place your cap, gown, and hood on you during the ceremony.
-It’s a very meaningful way to start your Commencement weekend.
+It’s a very meaningful way to start your Commencement Weekend.

 Where can I get a senior medallion?

 Graduating students are expected to attend Spring Convocation on January 18, 2024 at 11:15 a.m. in the Gail Brower Huggins Performance Center in Odell Building.
 Graduates will have their names read and walk across the stage to accept their medallion.
 Graduates who are unable to attend Spring Convocation, they will receive one at Commencement Rehearsal.

 I graduated in August/December and already have my diploma.
 What will I receive during the Commencement ceremony?